awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 ### RetrieveItems class

-The following Java code represents the **RetrieveItems** class that retrieved data from the **work** table.
+The following Java code represents the **RetrieveItems** class that retrieves data from the **work** table.
 Like the **InjectWorkService** class, you need to specify ARN values for the secret manager and the Amazon Serverless Aurora database.

 ```java
      package com.aws.rds;